jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 Background
 ----------

-I'll now go into detail on each of these parts using Pytest and a simple toy test example.
-We'll write a simple happy-path test for Python's builtin ``list.reverse`` function.
+I'll now go into detail on each of these parts using Pytest and a toy test example - a simple happy-path test for Python's builtin ``list.reverse`` function.

 I've made the following assumptions: